 What is Leverage in Real Estate Investing?

+How does leverage work in real estate?
 Leverage in real estate is a bit different than with other assets.
 Leveraging means that you borrow money to acquire income-producing property to make money from it.
 Leverage investment in real estate can take many forms, but they each follow the same basic formula.

-Leverage is most often done with real estate mortgages, but it can also be done through financing.
+Using leverage in real estate is most often done with real estate mortgages, but it can also be done through financing.

 The most common real estate investment leveraging strategy is to put down a small amount of your own money and use the bank’s money for the rest.
 This allows you to buy more property than you would otherwise be able to afford.

 The most significant benefit of this leveraging method is that your return on investment (ROI) will be more significant since you are investing with borrowed money.

 When you acquire a real estate investment property with leverage, the bank will want you to make monthly payments on the loan.
 This means that your cash flow will be reduced by the interest you are paying for borrowing the money.

 Therefore, when acquiring a property with leverage, it is crucial to find one that can generate income higher than your costs, including debt service.